qcexval/multispec/README.md

 # multispec

-Software for predicting absorption electronic spectra with multiconfigurational quantum chemistry.
+Software for predicting electronic spectra with multiconfigurational quantum chemistry and nuclear ensemble approaches.
 There are two options:
 - [GP] Gas phase absorption spectroscopy.
 It includes:
   - Ground and excited state absorption spectra